AlexProgrammerDE/balena-minecraft-server/README.md

 ## Connect to the server

-You can see in the Dashboard two ip-adresses.
-One of them is the from your server.
+You can see in the Dashboard one IP-adress.
+It is the from your server.
 One example:

 ![IP-Adress](images/IP-Adress.png)